Orthopedic Physical Therapy Residency Program

-The UNC Orthopedic Physical Therapy Residency is a 12-month program that starts a new cohort in August.
+The UNC Orthopedic Physical Therapy Residency is a 55-week program that starts a new cohort in September.
 Residents are full-time employees (with benefits) who work 30 hours per week independently in the clinic.
 Additionally residents complete weekly learning activities in a mixed format (reading, researching, discussion, observation, online posts, lab practice and teaching).
 An example of a typical week may be:

 - 30 hours clinic work (M, W, F all day and ½ day Thursday)

-- 8 hours didactic time (Tuesday) — this may be independent or an organized session
+- Didactic day (Tuesday) — this may be independent or an organized session

 - 4 hours 1:1 mentor time (Thursday a.m.)

-Didactic work is organized into 15 modules over the 12 month residency:
+Didactic work is organized into 15 modules over the course of the residency: